Beer With Impact: Brewgooder Launches Fonio Session IPA with Fairtrade Fonio

 “Compared to the leading two beers by volume in this category, I think we’re better than them.
 If you blind tasted it, you would say there’s something distinct and better about ours, no question,” proclaims Mahon.
 “What I think is even more important is that it takes a category (Session IPA) that is quite similar across the board—there are only so many 4.3% Session IPAs you can get excited about—and brings something different to it in terms of ingredients and the story behind it.”
 Mahon adds that the Fonio Session IPA is the only Fairtrade fonio beer available nationally, if not the world, allowing the consumer to enjoy drinking a beer while positively impacting others.
 “That’s what sets this beer apart, for me.
 It has that stamp from the Fairtrade Foundation, which says that everything has been done to ensure that the people who grew this have the opportunity to have a better life.”

 Looking toward the future of fonio beer, Brewgooder hopes that more breweries can participate in the Fairtrade fonio supply chain and create their own fonio beers, as they have no intention of keeping it to themselves.
 Mahon hopes other brewers can integrate fonio in a way that joins in on what Brewgooder has started.
 “That’s the name of the game: Can we prove that it’s commercially viable and successful?
 If we can, that probably is an indicator of quality, taste, and many other aspects of the beer,” he explains.
-“If other people can replicate that, it’s happy days.”
+“If other people can replicate that, then it’s happy days.”

 Where Can You Buy Fonio Session IPA?